onepf/OpenIAB/unity_plugin/README.md

 Now you can run demo scene with some test buttons.

+*__Fortumo__ is unavailable in the Asset Store package, but it can be found in the latest version from 'master' branch.*

 5 Simple Steps
 =====
 1. Place **OpenIABEventManager** prefab on the current scene.